info

 There’s a lot of options to tweak, so to learn more about OpenAPI generator I’ll refer you to the documentation.

 Let’s automate the process!
+Link to heading

 In this final “chapter” I want to talk about automating the process of generating the API clients.
 This makes it a lot easier to keep an application up to date with an API’s changes.